kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/apple-silicon/docs/01-prerequisites.md

 The default configuration in this lab is to bring the VMs up on bridged interfaces.
 What this means is that your Kubernetes nodes will appear as additional machines on your local network, their IP addresses being provided dynamically by your broadband router.
 This facilitates the use of your browser to connect to any NodePort services you deploy.

-Should you have issues deploying bridge networking, please raise a [bug report](https://github.com/kodekloudhub/certified-kubernetes-administrator-course/issues) and include all details including the output of `deploy-virtual-machines`.
+Should you have issues deploying bridge networking, please raise a [bug report](https://github.com/kodekloudhub/certified-kubernetes-administrator-course/issues) and include all details including the output of `vagrant up`.

 Then retry the lab in NAT mode.
 How to do this is covered in the [next section](../../vagrant/docs/02-compute-resources.md).

 ### NAT Networking

 In NAT configuration, the network on which the VMs run is isolated from your broadband router's network by a NAT gateway managed by the hypervisor.
-This means that VMs can see out (and connect to Internet), but you can't see in (i.e. use browser to connect to NodePorts) without setting up individual port forwarding rules for every NodePort using the VirtualBox UI.
+This means that VMs can see out (and connect to Internet), but you can't see in (i.e. use browser to connect to NodePorts) without setting up individual port forwarding rules for every NodePort using Fusion command line tools.

-The network used by the Virtual Box virtual machines is `192.168.56.0/24`.
+The network used by the VMware virtual machines is `192.168.56.0/24`.

-To change this, edit the [Vagrantfile](../Vagrantfile) in your cloned copy (do not edit directly in github), and set the new value for the network prefix at line 9.
+To change this, edit the [Vagrantfile](../Vagrantfile) in your cloned copy (do not edit directly in github), and set the new value for the network prefix at line 17.
 This should not overlap any of the other network settings.

 Note that you do not need to edit any of the other scripts to make the above change.
 It is all managed by shell variable computations based on the assigned VM  IP  addresses and the values in the hosts file (also computed).